This Chapter shall be known as the “Villanova University Chapter of Pi Alpha Alpha,” the National Honor Society of Public Affairs and Administration.

 SECTION 1 - QUALIFICATIONS

-Membership shall be limited to those of academic excellence and achievement and/or distinguished public service who are or have been enrolled or teach in public affairs or public administration programs, or who serve or have served in the public service.
+Membership shall be limited to those of academic excellence and achievement and/or distinguished public service who are or have been enrolled or teach in public affairs or public administration programs, or who serve or have served in the public service, as specified below.

 SECTION 2 - CLASSES OF MEMBERSHIP